An overview of technological trends in the transformation of the mobility market and underlying business models

 Shorter technological life cycles: As seen in the consumer goods sector, new features will enter vehicles faster, increasing the rate of technological improvement.
 Cars may for example be designed in a modular way such that some parts can be replaced more frequently than other (improved) parts.
 Software built on top of this hardware will update at an even higher rate – creating a need for over-the-air updates that Tesla is already capable of.

-The rise of the service economy, supported by the above mentioned developments, has driven an evolution of business models across the mobility industry.
+The rise of the service economy, supported by the above-mentioned developments, has driven the evolution of business models across the mobility industry.
 Car manufacturers heard the bell and are already creating new business units or brands to build direct relationships with customers while selling them miles or mobility services rather than vehicles – examples are moovel (Daimler), Car2Go & Drive Now (Daimler & BMW) and Moia (VW).

-In a large effort they are now building up knowledge in areas which are rather new to them, like ride management, electric/autonomous vehicles and digital services.
+In a large effort, they are now building up knowledge in areas that are rather new to them, like ride management, electric/autonomous vehicles and digital services.
 These knowledge areas build on digitization as a key technological enabler and led to the creation of new strategies and business models.
-Digitization itsself is a multifaceted trend, consisting of elements such as business intelligence analytics, internet of things, big data, deep learning and artificial intelligence.
+Digitization itself is a multifaceted trend, consisting of elements such as business intelligence analytics, the internet of things, big data, deep learning and artificial intelligence.
 The impact of these trends can be exemplarily observed in practice as the amount of data at a car manufacturer in the vehicle backend has increased by a factor of 30 over the last 4 years.

 Once artificial intelligence matures further its impact on the mobility sector will most likely be disruptive and lead to a radically transformed ecosystem.